ArduPilot/ardupilot_wiki/common/source/docs/common-canbus-setup-advanced.rst

 .. tip::

    The :ref:`UAVCAN setup page is here <common-uavcan-setup-advanced>`.
+But the parameters below must be configured correctly in order to use the UAVCAN driver.

 Overview
 ========